yodrew/darkroomretreat/manuscript/introduction.md

 ### how to use this book {#how-to-use-this-book}

 Above all, this book presents an idea for consideration.
-For now, applying it is not at issue.
-You can only do something like this if you want to.
-And you can only want to if you know enough about it.
-So take your time absorbing the idea.
+For now, doing it is not at issue.
+To do something like this, you must want to.
+To want to, you must believe in it.
+To believe, you must know enough about it.
+So first absorb the idea.
 Natural motivation comes from rational belief, which comes from knowledge.
-Thus, first invest your time in knowledge by reading every word, cover to cover.
+Invest your time in knowledge by reading every word, cover to cover.
 As Finn says, "Nothing costs more than what you don't pay for."

 Once you are motivated, use the book as a manual for making basic darkness for yourself at your own place.
 Download the [____companion zip file____](http://darkroomretreat.com/darkroom-retreat.zip) to get all the plans for components as well as some reference reading.